 “Sit” was the first command we taught Vík, and he picked it up within a few days.

-We used Natural Rapport chicken bites during our training sessions and they worked well to keep his attention and drive high.
-I worked with him each day 3-4 times a day for about 10-15 minutes.
+We used chicken bites during our training sessions, which worked well to keep his attention and drive high.
+I worked with him 3-4 times daily for about 10-15 minutes.
 Puppies get distracted, bored, or irritated quickly so it is best to do small increments of training each day.

 How to Train Your Dog to Sit

 - Get your dog’s attention and show her that you have a high-quality treat in your hand.

 - Hold the treat just above his or her nose.

 - Move the treat back towards your dog’s ears, keeping it close to the side of their head.
 Most dogs will sit when the treat gets to a certain point.

 - The second he/she sits, say “Yes” or “Good Dog” in a super positive and motivating voice.

 - Immediately give your dog the treat, followed by more praise and some pets!